jpmorgan98/Therefore/README.md

 # Acknowledgements
 This work was supported by the Center for Exascale Monte-Carlo Neutron Transport (CEMeNT) a PSAAP-III project funded by the Department of Energy, grant number: DE-NA003967.

-Everyone on the CeMENT Team but specifically: Jackson Morgan, Aaron Reynolds, Todd Palmer, Kyle Niemeyer, Ilham Variansyah, and Kayla Clements
+Everyone on the CeMENT Team but specifically: Joanna Piper Morgan, Aaron Reynolds, Todd Palmer, Kyle Niemeyer, Ilham Variansyah, and Kayla Clements

 ## Odds and Ends
 This project started off of work done in NSE653: Advanced Particle Transport Program class at Ore.
 St. Unv.